Get insights.

 By the end of this lesson, you'll be able to:

-- Balance Qualitative & Quantitative questions & provide a middle ground in your surveys.
+- Balance qualitative and quantitative questions and find a middle ground in your surveys.

-- Identify different use cases and question types belonging to Qualitative & Quantitative in Surveys.
+- Identify use cases and question types that belong to each category.

 1. Importance of using Qualitative & Quantitative Questions in Surveys